prometheus-msteams/prometheus-msteams/README.md

 ## Customise Messages to MS Teams

 This application uses a [default Microsoft Teams Message card template](./default-message-card.tmpl) to convert incoming Prometheus alerts to teams message cards.
 This template can be customised.
 Simply create a new file that you want to use as your custom template.
-It uses the [Go Templating Engine](https://golang.org/pkg/text/template/) and especially the [Prometheus Alertmanager Notification Template](https://prometheus.io/docs/alerting/notifications/).
+It uses the [Go Templating Engine](https://golang.org/pkg/text/template/) and the [Prometheus Alertmanager Notification Template](https://prometheus.io/docs/alerting/notifications/).
 Also see the [Office 365 Connector Card Reference](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/cards/cards-reference#office-365-connector-card) and some [examples](./examples) for more information to construct your template.
 Apart from that, you can use the [Message Card Playground](https://messagecardplayground.azurewebsites.net/) to form the basic structure of your card.

 When running as a docker container, mount the template file in the container and set the __TEMPLATE_FILE__ environment variable.